codingMustache/codingMustache/README.md

 ## Joke of the Day

-My boss told me to have a good day.
-So I went home...
+I ordered a chicken and an egg from Amazon.
+I'll let you know.

 ## Daily Trivia

-Which internet company began life as an online bookstore called &#039;Cadabra&#039;?
+When did the online streaming service &quot;Mixer&quot; launch?
- 1. Overstock
+ 1. 2009
- 2. eBay
+ 2. 2013
- 3. Shopify
+ 3. 2011
- 4. Amazon
+ 4. 2016

 <details>
   <summary>Answer</summary>
-  Amazon
+  2016
 </details>